 What emerges from the VOTER Survey is that there are very different sets of priorities that impact the prism through which people view goals for the country.
 When the electorate is grouped by their issue priorities, we can start to see some points of disconnect and which issue sets united voter groups.
 This analysis reflects the idea that a person has a set of views that, for example, define their party preference as opposed to belonging to a party that then defines their set of views.

 This research shows that voters do care about issues and that issues can be used to cluster voters into meaningful segments with clear priorities and belief systems that translate into party preference, ideological choice, and voting decisions.
-This is even true for the DILEs, 94 percent of whom voted for Clinton.
+This is particularly true for the DILEs, 94 percent of whom voted for Clinton.

 Though an unconventional candidate, Trump ended up winning more voters who prioritized the top 10 issues, including the economy, jobs, crime, and terrorism, while Clinton won many of the lower tier issues such as climate change.
 In this election, the contrast of change versus status quo moved swing voters closer to Republicans, based on issue priorities centered around economic issues, and this was particularly true in the Rust Belt, where the election was decided.